 Alternatively you can also open the layout editor of the shopping experiences directly to create a new layout (2).

-To ensure that the menus are also displayed in the frontend, you must select the menus as entry points for the respective menus.
+To ensure that the menus are shown in the frontend, it is necessary to select the menus as entry points for the respective menus.